LeoMobileDeveloper/ImageMaskTransition/README.md

 self.navigationController?.pushViewController(dvc, animated: true)
 ```

 ## Author

 Leo, leomobiledeveloper@gmail.com

 ## License

-PullToRefreshKit is available under the MIT license.
+ImageMaskTransition is available under the MIT license.
 See the LICENSE file for more info.